pradeepinfra/DevOps-24-09-2025/Terraform/02/03-multiple-regions.md

-# 🌍 Multi-Region Setup in Terraform (with Analogy)
+# 🌍 Multi-Region Setup in Terraform

 Sometimes you need to deploy infrastructure **in more than one AWS region** — for example, one server in **US-East-1** and another in **US-West-2**.
 Terraform allows this using the **`alias`** keyword.